Connoropolous/tech-manual/using_development.md

 ### Jasmine and Protractor for the frontend

 You can run the frontend tests with

 `$ gulp protractor`
-To compile any new code, and then test.
-Or, to test right away `$ gulp protractor:now`

 stub:
   start rails, start gulp dev